 As for the scope of the review and what I’ll be looking at: Obviously, learning a new language takes months, if not years, so that wasn’t very practical for the purposes of the review.
 What I’ve done instead is work through the first batch of lessons for German, to experience the Duolingo system and interface.
 There may be other types of questions and exercises later down the road, but this should give you a clear idea as to what you can expect and what the language translation app looks like.

 Learning As a Game

-Just like MakeUseOf uses rewards to make using the website more fun, so does Duolingo: You get virtual “coins” as you work your way through the lessons.
+Duolingy uses rewards to make the learning process more fun: You get virtual “coins” as you work your way through the lessons.
 The better you do on a given lesson, the more coins you’ll get for it.

 Each lesson consists of a series of questions you must answer correctly.
 Just like a computer game, you can only make so many mistakes before you strike out and have to start over: Early levels start you off with four lives, while later on you get just three lives per level.
 This is what it looks like when you lose a life:

 Note that Duolingo also tells you what you got wrong (the spelling, in my case).
 And when you make enough mistakes, it’s game over for this lesson: